Pennsylvania v. Mimms: Majority opinion

-Another reason for making the action taken by the officer to ask the respondent to exit the vehicle more acceptable, was that it could prevent an accidental mishap from oncoming cars.
-Instead of discussing the issue while standing on the road, the officer may ask the driver to exit the car and move off to the side of the road for further discussion.
-Now the question at hand is whether there was an intrusion in the personal liberty of the driver after the order to get out of the vehicle.
+Another reason for making the action taken by the officer to ask the respondent to exit the vehicle more acceptable was that it could prevent an accidental mishap from oncoming cars.
+Instead of discussing the issue while standing on the road, the officer may ask a driver to exit the car and move off to the side of the road for further discussion.
+Now the question at hand is whether there was an intrusion on the personal liberty of the driver after the order to get out of the vehicle.
 The conclusion was that it was de minimis (low level of risk).
-The officer has already decided that the driver is to be detained for the traffic summons, now it is whether they should converse while the driver is sitting in the car or standing alongside it.
-The action to step out of the car is merely for the officers’ safety and is not a serious infraction in the liberty of the driver.
+The officer has already decided that the driver is to be detained for the traffic summons; now it is whether they should converse while the driver is sitting in the car or standing outside it.
+The action to step out of the car is merely for the officer's safety and is not a serious infraction of the driver's liberty.

 The case of Terry v.
 Ohio stated that "the facts available to the officer at the moment of the seizure or the search ‘warrant a man of reasonable caution in the belief that the action taken was appropriate."
-Since the action the officer took to tell the driver to exit the vehicle was justified, then the observation of the bulge in the drivers’ jacket was thought to present danger to the officer and therefore he had "reasonable caution" to have conducted the "pat down."
+Because the action the officer took in telling the driver to exit the vehicle was justified, the observation of a bulge in the driver’s jacket was thought to present danger to the officer, and therefore the officer had exercised "reasonable caution" in conducting the pat down.

-The Supreme Court reversed the Ruling by the Supreme Court of Pennsylvania.
+The Supreme Court reversed the ruling by the Supreme Court of Pennsylvania.

 Dissenting opinions

-Justice Thurgood Marshall wrote a dissenting opinion, stating that the "frisk" that the officer proceeded to do to Mimms could only be permissible under the Fourth Amendment if the search was the reason for the stop.
-The reason Mimms was pulled over was due to an expired licensed plate, which in no way has to do with carrying a concealed weapon.
+Justice Thurgood Marshall wrote a dissenting opinion, stating that the frisk that the officer proceeded to do to Mimms could be permissible under the Fourth Amendment only if the search was the reason for the stop.
+The reason Mimms was pulled over had been due to an expired license plate, which in no way involved carrying a concealed weapon.

 Justices John Paul Stevens and William Brennan wrote a different dissent, stating that the court gave too much leeway in allowing the officers to search the defendant for any reason of concern.